Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Methodology

-Our work is built on the strong heredity assumption, a constraint that is often used in practice when estimating interaction effects.
-Under the strong heredity assumption an interaction term can be estimated to be non-zero if and only if its corresponding main effects are estimated to be non-zero, whereas a non-zero main effect does not necessarily imply a non-zero interaction term.
-In DTR analysis it is most common that there are more confounders than there are potential tailoring variables.
+An issue with Equation \eqref{eq:wobj} is that since no constraint is placed on the structure of the model, it is possible that an estimated interaction term is nonzero while the corresponding main effects are zero, which violates the strong heredity assumption.
+To remedy this, our work is built on the strong heredity assumption, a constraint that is often used in practice when estimating interaction effects.
+Under the strong heredity assumption, an interaction term can be estimated to be non-zero if its corresponding main effects are estimated to be non-zero, whereas a non-zero main effect does not necessarily imply a non-zero interaction term.
+In DTR analysis, it is most common that there are more confounders than there are potential tailoring variables.
 Following \citep{choi}, we introduce a new set of parameters $\boldsymbol{\tau}=(\tau_1, \tau_2, ...\tau_p)$ and reparametrize the coefficients for the interaction terms $\psi_j$ as a function of $\tau_j$ and the main effect parameters $\beta_j$ and $\psi_0$: $\psi_j=\psi_0 \tau_j \beta_j$.
-In this way, strong heredity can be met and we consider the following model:
+In this way, strong heredity can be met, and we consider the following model: where now $\btheta = (\beta_1, \ldots, \beta_p, \psi_0, \tau_1, \ldots, \tau_p)$.
+This reparametrized model is nonlinear as it involves products of parameters, and the objective function is expressed as: